joaocunhalopes/joaocunhalopes/README.md

 - Contribute to more open-source projects.
 - Help MIDI Link Systems with their flagship products.
-- Build a desktop application with WPF.
+- Build a full-blown desktop application with WPF.

 ## 📺 Video Demonstrations